SteeltoeOSS/Documentation/articles/releases/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 Steeltoe 3.0 is a product of years of learning.
 Small businesses and large enterprises have all been benefiting and contributing to this new release.
 It’s a fresh take on cloud opinions that seemingly never get answered.
 It’s the next evolution for your microservices to go to cloud ninja status.

----
-##### If you’re moving from Steeltoe 2.x and would like a quick comparision with version 3.0, refer to [this page](https://steeltoe.io/docs/3/welcome/whats-new).
+> If you’re moving from Steeltoe 2.x and would like a quick comparison with version 3.0, refer to [this page](../../api/v3/welcome/whats-new.md).
----

 Let's take a look at the new things included in Steeltoe 3.0.
 If you’re still wondering how the project fits in your new or existing .NET applications, [learn how here](https://steeltoe.io).